Homemade Pumpkin Puree

 Preheat the oven to 180°C / 350°F.

-Wash the pumpkin thoroughly.
-Then, cut it in half, avoiding the stem, as it is too hard to cut through.
-Instead, make a cut down one side from the stem to the bottom, and then cut down the other side.
-Carefully split the two halves apart using your hands; the stem should separate or break away easily.
+Thoroughly wash the squash.
+Cut off the stem end, then halve it.
+If you are using a round pumpkin with a thick stem, avoid cutting through the stem as it is too hard.
+Instead, cut down one side from the stem to the bottom, then cut down the other side.
+Carefully pull the two halves apart, and the stem should break away easily.

 Remove the seeds by scooping them out.

-Place the pumpkin halves, cut side down, on a baking sheet lined with parchment paper.
-Roast in the oven for 45 to 60 minutes, or until the pumpkin is soft.
+Place the squash halves, cut side down, on a baking sheet lined with parchment paper.
+Roast them in the oven for about an hour or until the squash gets soft.

-Pumpkin halves cut side down on a baking sheet
+Butternut squash cut in half and placed on a baking sheet

-Scooping out roasted pumpkin flesh with a spoon
+Scooping soft roasted butternut squash with a spoon

 Blend until smooth.

-• Roasted pumpkin is very soft, so any type of blender, including a stick blender, can easily handle it.
+• Roasted squash is very soft, so any type of blender, including a stick blender, can easily handle it.

 0 0 votes